DominicBen/thehugowebsite/content/posts/laser-light-show.md

 {{< figure src="/assets/EECapstone/Photos/figures/harness.png" alt="Hardness for lasers" width="600" >}}
 * Engineering a custom 3D-printed enclosure that included cooling airflow, heatsinks, component cutouts, and a laser-safe optical window

-The reliability of the final hardware platform was the direct result of Ian’s iterative prototyping and mechanical foresight.
-His diagrams, schematics, and part layouts were essential in maintaining signal integrity and thermal performance.

 {{< figure src="/assets/EECapstone/Photos/figures/hardware.png" alt="Concept Art" width="600" >}}

-Check out his work here, He is an extremely smart guy and deserves credit: https://github.com/Igant01

 ## 🕹️ Input, Output, and Control